sherirosalia/the_data_posse_data_rats/readme.md

 Where are the rats?
 This project is an analysis of health code violations at Los Angeles, CA restaurants with a special emphasis on rodents otherwise known as code F023.

 ## About
-Friends who code together staty together?
+Friends who code together stay together!
 This project is a result of combined  restaurant data from publically available sources such as Yelp API, the county and city of Los Angeles, CA.

 ## Data
 - Yelp API data includes rating, review counts, pricing and location information.